AnthonyD1/Capstone2018/developer_resources/Install-Phpstorm.md

 want to use Windows, you're on your own.

 ## 1. Create a JetBrains account
-Visit https://account.jetbrains.com/login and create an account with your Cornell e-mail.
+Visit https://account.jetbrains.com/login and create an account with your student e-mail.
 Go to the Apply for a License page and choose to apply for a student license.
 You will need to verify your student email again.

 ## 2. Download the PHPStorm Application